emdb-empiar/sfftk/docs/annotating.rst

 Merging Notes
 -------------

 Notes can be manually merged from two EMDB-SFF files.
 Obviously both files must refer to the exact same segmentation i.e. the number and IDs of segments must be identical.
 The user must specify an output file with the extension determining the output format.

 .. code:: bash

     sff notes merge file1.sff file2.json -o merged_file.hff
+    sff notes merge file1.sff file2.json --output merged_file.hff

 Configuration Settings
 ======================

 There are two main parameters that control the annotation process:

--  __TEMP_FILE sets the path and name of the file to be used as a temporary store of annotations while in the MODIFY STATE.
+-  ``__TEMP_FILE`` sets the path and name of the file to be used as a temporary store of annotations while in the MODIFY STATE.
 The temporary file holds all modifications until they are saved.
 All actions done in the MODIFY STATE occur on this file so that any crashes will leave the original file unchanged.
 Depending on the format used it can significantly speed up viewing and modification of notes.
 By default it is a JSON file.

--  __TEMP_FILE_REF serves as a shorthand reference to the segmentation file.
+-  ``__TEMP_FILE_REF`` serves as a shorthand reference to the segmentation file.
 It can only be used in the MODIFY STATE.
-The default value is ‘@’.
+The default value is ``@``.
    The use can use it to refer to the segmentation file instead of typing the full file path and name.

 ..
 [1]
    A unique identifier for a term under the Open Biology Ontologies consortium’s OBO Foundry (see `http://www.obofoundry.org/id-policy.html <http://www.obofoundry.org/id-policy.html>`__ to learn more about obo_id).
 For example, in the Gene Ontology (GO) the term *positive regulation of release of cytochrome c from mitochondria* has the OBO ID *GO:0090200.*

+..
+[2]
+	An *internationalised resource identifier* (IRI) is a type of link to a resource that may include international characters e.g. Chinese.